tahir-asadov/cloudflare-country-redirect/readme.txt

 License: GPLv2 or later

 == Description ==
-The Cloudflare Country Redirect plugin allows you to redirect users based on their country using Cloudflare's IP Geolocation feature.
+The Country Redirect plugin allows you to redirect users based on their country using Cloudflare's IP Geolocation feature.
 You can configure custom redirection rules based on the user's country.

 It also allows you to enable or disable redirection, and configure the duration of a cookie that prevents repeated redirections.
 The plugin is fully configurable through a settings page in the WordPress admin dashboard.